RUTIN (Bioflavonoid) Overview Information

 RUTIN (Bioflavonoid) Side Effects & Safety

-Horseradish is safe in food amounts and is POSSIBLY SAFE for most people when used by mouth in medicinal amounts.
+Horseradish root is LIKELY SAFE when taken by mouth in food amounts.
+It is POSSIBLY SAFE for most people when taken by mouth in medicinal amounts.
 However, it contains mustard oil, which is extremely irritating to the lining of the mouth, throat, nose, digestive system, and urinary tract.
 Horseradish can cause side effects including stomach upset, bloody vomiting, and diarrhea.
 It may also slow down the activity of the thyroid gland.

 When used on the skin, horseradish is POSSIBLY SAFE when preparations containing 2% mustard oil or less are used, but it can cause skin irritation and allergic reactions.